“Can Instagram really work for my wedding business?”

 Describe exactly what your business does and be sure to include a link to your website.
 If your business has a physical location, make sure you include it!

 Include photos of your products and services in all their glory.
-This establishes your credibly and encourages commenting and sharing by wedding inspiration hungry brides.
+This establishes your credibly and encourages commenting and sharing by brides hungry for #weddinginspiration.

 Don’t forget to include non-business photos that your couples will find interesting.
-Karen Moran of Sweet Lulu’s Bakery makes sure 75% of the photos in her Instagram account are focused on her local Charleston area, while only 25% feature her products.
-This earns her local followers and keeps her profile from turning people off because it’s overly salesy.
+Karen Moran of Sweet Lulu’s Bakery knows how to book weddings with Instagram – she makes sure the photos in her Instagram account are a fairly even balance between her products, her local Charleston area and personal photos, like her adorable dog.
+This earns her local followers and keeps her profile from turning people off because it’s not overly salesy.

 Instagram allows up to 30 hashtags per photo, so take advantage of them.
 Each hashtag represents an opportunity to connect with brides or grooms who are searching for those terms.
 Include as many relevant hashtags as possible with every photo.